Merrell17/cinema_booking_system/timelog.md

 * *1 hours* Looked in to usability testing and the possible pros and cons of each method.
 Google form with link to website and tasks to perform seems most appopriate.
 * *1.5 hours* Fixed small issues with urls, sidebar being overlapped by form entries and website errors when entering certain urls e.g for a reservation that doesn't exist.

+##  3 March 2021
+* *1 hours* Improved spanning of nav bar on smaller windows
+* * *3 hours* Fixed screening dates overflowing when too many were added to one day.
+Added the ability to press next and previous week for the same page.

+##  4 March 2021
+* *5 hours* Added animation to film images on hovering.
+Added a 'coming soon' image to fill white space when site is empty.
+Made images on film times page clickable.
+Added handling of IDBd's that closely resemble correct format.
+Corrected seat number shown by confirmation page.

+##  6 March 2021
+* *10 hours* Completed Google usablity form.
+Spent rest of the day preparing site for usability test - improving site styling on mobile, allowing users to add films without images.
+Added links to cinemas which were screenings a given film from that film's page.
+Errors with pythonanywhere database not matching localhost's schema, updated .sql file and fixed database.
+Fixed bug with bad logic in session variables causing wrong cinema to be displayed.
+Fixed bug with pythonanywhere not displaying images properly.
+Fixed bug with pythonanywhere not deleting images properly.
+Fixed payment form being squashed on mobile devices.
+Attempted to fix bug with safari not allowing html5 datetime input form - couldn't fix, admins cant create screenings on iphones.
+Fixed issue caused by cinemas with spaces in name.